What numbers are important to know in my business?

 • Another method of managing the cash gap is to use a tax account.
 This is an account where you put 10% of sales, so that when the VAT man comes calling, you have the money to pay him.

-Temperature Guage: Balance Sheet
+Temperature Gauge: Balance Sheet

 Your balance sheet shows you the health of your business.
 It tells you: